What's It Worth

 As is the case with many collectibles these days, the value of Department 56 pieces is not as high as it has been in the past, but they do continue to be highly sought after.

-Notable online auction sales in the fall 2021 include National Lampoon’s Christmas Vacation series.
+Notable online auction sales in the fall of 2021 include National Lampoon’s Christmas Vacation series.
 These designs remain at the top of the heap for collectors:

 • Todd and Margo’s House $2800